 After hiking up the ice for about 30 minutes, we made a stop at an ice tunnel.
 The light was shining through the ice making it appear bright blue.
 It was beautiful!
 My first thought was “this is so awesome, let’s do it!”

 We did some more training, mainly on how to use the axes and I felt prepared, until my turn.
 I had to go down the tunnel and rely only on the ropes, and my guide.

 Guess what?
-I freaked out and it was not as easy as I thought it would be….but after a few attempts and a little “push” from my guide, I leaned back, as I was instructed, the rope remained strong and I was able to slowly moonwalk back down into the ice tunnel.
+I freaked out and it was not as easy as I thought it would be….but after a few attempts and a little “push” from my guide, I leaned back, as I was instructed.
+The rope remained strong and I was able to slowly moonwalk back down into the ice tunnel.
 When I planted my feet securely back onto the ground, I let out a big sigh of achievement.
 I was able to go down the tunnel and the good news is that I was safe and I felt amazing!

-The bad news is that now I had to climb up the other side of the tunnel to get out.
+The bad news was that now I had to climb up the other side of the tunnel to get out.
 I had to use a lot of strength in my arms with an ice pick in each hand and also with my legs to give me the support with the crampons sticking in the ice.
 But going up was easier for me than going down.
 I felt safe during the whole time, as the guide talked to me and gave me words of encouragement.

 It was amazing!
-I just climbed down and up a V shaped ice tunnel.
+I just climbed down and up a V-shaped ice tunnel.